amazon-archives/serverless-retail-workshop/docs/exercise_5.rst

 The first of these is `QueueGrabber.java`.
 Let's examine the file here to see how this works as we don't use any framework here to do this.
 Part of the reason for this is that we get to avoid time-intensive things like Dependency Injection.

-Although you can speed this up using things like Dagger, it's just easier in this case not use a Framework at all.
+..
+Note:: Although you can speed this up using things like Dagger, it's just
+          easier in this case not use a Framework at all.

 .. code-block:: java